Dame Melanie Dawes joined Ofcom as an Executive Board Member and Chief Executive on 2 March 2020.

 Kerri is a Chartered Fellow of the CIPD.
 She was educated at Durham University where she obtained a BA in History.
 She studied Organisational Psychology at the University of London and Executive Education at University of Oxford – Saïd Business School and the Centre European d’Education Permanente (CEDEP).

-Martin Ballantyne is Ofcom’s interim General Counsel.
-He has been a Legal Director in Ofcom’s legal group since 2011, and provides advice for all policy areas within Ofcom, as well as overseeing litigation when our decisions are challenged in the courts.
+Martin Ballantyne is Ofcom’s interim General Counsel and Legal Group Director.
+He has been a Legal Director in Ofcom’s Legal Group since 2011, and provides advice for all policy areas within Ofcom, as well as overseeing litigation when our decisions are challenged in the courts.

 Before joining Ofcom, Martin worked as a competition lawyer at the city firm, Macfarlanes.
 He studied law at the Universities of Exeter, and Tübingen, Germany.